Amazon PPC Automatic vs. Manual Campaigns

 Note: If you will bid on the same keyword in both manual and automatic campaigns using the same account, you won’t be competing against yourself.

-How SellerMetrics can help optimize your Amazon Automatic and Manual Campaigns
+How SellerMetrics can help optimize your Amazon Automatic and Manual Advertising Campaigns

 As mentioned, one of the key reports is the Search Term reports in your Amazon Advertising account.
 Using SellerMetrics you can easily gather these search terms and further optimize via adding negatives and new search terms.